 WP Engine is far from perfect.
-They are good but they also have a few show stoppers for many WordPress users.
+They are good, but they also have a few show stoppers for many WordPress users.

 Here is my quick checklist:

-- No Revisions by default – yeah, weird right?
-You can turn on revisions but you need to get support to do it for you.
-You are limited to 5 revisions which is fine for over 90% of our clients.
-I find have to make a request to support for this a bit ridiculous in this day and age.
+No Revisions by default: Yeah, weird, right?
+You can turn on revisions, but you need to get support to do it for you.
+You are limited to five revisions, which is fine for over 90% of our clients.
+I find having to request to support this a bit ridiculous in this day and age.